-Get strategies to handle the often overwhelming emotions we experience in our workplace from Dr. Tracey Meyers in 30 minutes or less — with our next installment of Webinars for Busy Lawyers.
+Get strategies to handle the often overwhelming emotions we experience in our workplace from Dr. Tracey Meyers in this 30-minute installment of Webinars for Busy Lawyers.

 Difficult emotions pile on us from so many angles in the legal profession with unrealistic client demands, often poorly trained supervisors, isolation, financial pressures, and more – all in the context of an adversarial system with gaping holes in access to justice.